 What’s an Officer of the Court?

-According to Nolo, another excellent, credible legal resource anyone can use (the good side of the Internet), officers of the court are all the people listed below:
+According to Nolo, another excellent, credible legal resource anyone can use, officers of the court are all the people listed below:

 Officer of the Court: